HaleyThava/HaleyThava/README.md

 ## About Me

-I'm a registered pharmacist transitioning into healthcare cybersecurity governance, risk, and compliance (GRC).
-My clinical background which includes hospital and community experience, gives me direct domain knowledge of healthcare workflows, medicines regulation, and health information systems that most cybersecurity candidates simply don't have.
+I’m a registered pharmacist moving into cyber security governance, risk and compliance (GRC).
+My background is in highly regulated, privacy-sensitive environments where risk assessment, the legal and ethical judgment that regulated practice demands, and careful handling of sensitive data are part of daily work.
+These are the same foundations that underpin information security GRC.
+Healthcare adds a layer of domain depth: direct working knowledge of clinical workflows, medicines regulation, navigating legal and ethical dilemmas and health information systems that few cyber security candidates bring.

-I'm building a focused GRC portfolio applied specifically to healthcare contexts, grounded in NIST, ISO 27001, the ASD Essential Eight, and Australian privacy legislation.
+This portfolio applies GRC methodology in a healthcare context as a fictional worked example.
+The work is grounded in NIST (SP 800-30 and CSF 2.0); my broader study covers ISO 27001, the ASD Essential Eight, and Australian privacy legislation.

 ## Objective

-My clinical experience has shown me first hand how critical and vulnerable health information systems are.
-I'm now channelling that insight into cybersecurity, with a focus on **healthcare GRC**: risk assessment, privacy compliance, and governance frameworks in health settings.
-My goal is to work as a Healthcare GRC Analyst or Health IT Security Analyst, helping health organisations manage risk in a way that is grounded in clinical reality, not just technical theory.
+I'm channeling hands-on experience of how critical and exposed regulated information systems are into GRC: risk assessment, privacy compliance, and governance grounded in operational reality, not technical theory alone.
+My goal is a GRC or information security risk role, with healthcare GRC as a natural specialisation given my background.

 ## Skills